nextextend/next-flashbang/README.md

 ### 📦 ox_inventory Setup

-Add the flashbang as a **throwable weapon** in your Ox Inventory item configuration (usually found in `data/items.lua` or your own custom items file):
+Add the flashbang as a **throwable weapon** in your Ox Inventory weapon configuration (usually found in `data/weapons.lua` or your own custom weapons file):

 ```lua
 ['WEAPON_FLASHBANG'] = {